- Date : 22/02/2017

 - Read in : हिंदी

-Choosing the right tax-saving vehicle rests primarily on four things: How to avail tax benefits, the kind of tax-saving instrument, the tenure, and the taxability status.
-Equally important is to choose a tax-saving instrument which can be linked to a specific goal.
+Choosing the right tax-saving vehicle rests primarily on four primary factors.
+Additionally, it is equally important is to choose a tax-saving instrument which can be linked to a specific goal.
 The four factors are outlined below:

 Related: Things you didn't know about tax-saving [infographic]

-Tenure: All the above tax-saving instruments by nature are medium to long term products - from a three-year lock-in that comes with ELSS to a 15-year lock-in of PPF.
+All the above tax-saving instruments are medium to long-term products in nature – ELSS come with three-year lock-ins while PPFs come with a 15-year lock-in.

 Making the right choice

 Efficient tax planning should ideally begin at the start of every financial year.
 Remember, the risks of planning tax-saving in a hurry later are manifold.
 There is, for instance, a high probability of picking up an unsuitable product, not investing according to the goals and miscalculating tax benefits.